-As part of Groupmuse’s effort to evolve beyond European ethnocentrism in classical music, we’ve updated the parameters of our “canonical half” requirement, which stipulated that at least 50% of Groupmuses feature canonical classical music.
+As part of Groupmuse’s effort to evolve beyond European ethnocentrism in classical music, we’ve updated the parameters of our program requirements, which once stipulated that at least 50% of Groupmuses feature canonical classical music.
 That requirement is no longer.

 If you are a musician applying to perform on our platform, you will be asked to answer the following questions during the application process:

 - How is your music connected with the past, and what historical lineage/s does it draw from?
 How is the instrument you play connected with this tradition?

 - How did you learn your craft, and are you firmly committed to the continuous practice and development of your art?
 Is music-making/teaching/learning your primary profession?